Santa Maria Capua Vetere: Slow rebirth

 What is now Santa Maria Capua Vetere started to grow slowly when several countryside residences appeared around the old Christian basilicas of Santa Maria Maggiore, San Pietro in Corpo and Sant'Erasmo in Capitolio.
-King Robert of Anjou made Santa Maria Maggiore one of his summer residences.
+King Robert of Anjou was born here and made Santa Maria Maggiore one of his summer residences.
+It was a mainly agricultural town and slowly grew in size through the centuries.